 “We have been able to apply resources and measures more effectively to address our vibration risk.
 One of the key benefits of introducing a wearable monitor was that it raised awareness of HAVS at source while also providing a good investment in the long-term health of employees.
 It is testament to Murphy proactively investing in HAVS technology that Murphy has been given a bursary from its insurance company.
 Ultimately the introduction of HAVS wrist monitoring is an investment in the long-term health of employees.
 They can react in real time before thresholds are breached".

-In this video you can see how the HAVWEAR monitoring watch and integrated eco-system of docking station gateways work in tandem with the Reactec Analytics reporting software to simply and effectively monitor HAV exposure.
+In July 2022, we launched our third-generation R-Link smart watch, which replaces our HAVWEAR wearable device with expanded functionality to protect workers from exposure to vibration and multiple worksite risks.
+The video illustrates how our second-generation HAVWEAR watch, and integrated eco-system of docking station gateways work in tandem with the Reactec Analytics reporting software to simply and effectively monitor HAV exposure.

 Hand-Arm Vibration Syndrome: the hidden risk to our workforce

 The Telegraph interview Jacqui McLaughlin CEO, Reactec on why companies who undertake regular HAVS risk assessments and apply controls to reduce the risk think they are compliant - but data shows that this approach to managing the risk is simply not addressing the problem well enough.
 The interview demonstrates how our HAVS wearable technology (in this case, HAVWEAR) provides two detailed assessments of hand arm vibration exposure.
 One mode assesses the time on the tool, which meets the latest legislative requirements and HSE guidance whereas a second assessment provides a real-time insight into exposure to vibration.
 Both detailed assessments can be performed using our new R-Link smart watch.